vapoursynth/vapoursynth/doc/plugins/imwri.rst

 ImageMagick Writer-Reader
 =========================

-ImageMagick Writer-Reader (IMWRI) is a plugin that can read and write many image formats and is based around ImageMagick.
+ImageMagick Writer-Reader (IMWRI) is a plugin that can read and write many image formats with up to 16 bits per channel.

-.. function:: Write(clip clip, string imgformat, string filename, string dllpath[, int quality=75, bint dither=1, clip alpha])
+.. function:: Write(clip clip, string imgformat, string filename[, int quality=75, bint dither=1, clip alpha])
    :module: imwri

    Write will write each frame to disk as it's requested.
 If a frame is never requested it's also never written to disk.